dev10110/robust-safe-observer-controllers/README.md

 ## Code
-Code for the simulation study is available here.
+Code for the simulation study is available in the `/src/` folder.

 The crazyflie firmware is available here:
     https://github.com/dasc-lab/crazyswarm/tree/internal_safety_filter